yeyuqiang/OAP/oap-cache/oap/docs/User-Guide.md

   Or you can follow the build/install steps from vmemcache website and make sure `libvmemcache.so` exist in `/lib64` directory in each worker node.
 You can download [vmemcache RPM package](https://github.com/Intel-bigdata/OAP/releases/download/v0.9.0-spark-3.0.0/libvmemcache-0.8..rpm), and install it by running `rpm -i libvmemcache*.rpm`.
 Build and install step can refer to [build and install vmemcache](./Developer-Guide.md#build-and-install-vmemcache)

+- Currently, beacuse using Community Spark can occasionally has the problem of two executors bound to the same PMem path, it is best to use our pre-built numa-patched [Spark-3.0.0](https://github.com/Intel-bigdata/spark/releases/download/v3.0.0-intel-oap-0.9.0/spark-3.0.0-bin-hadoop2.7-intel-oap-0.9.0.tgz), which can not only improve performance, but also solve this problem.

 #### Configure for NUMA